kognise/obsidian-aviation/FAR/Volume 4/F Policy statements/0399 Statements of general policy.md

 \(2\) During this informal process, if the Office of Aviation Consumer Protection reaches agreement with the alleged violator to resolve the matter with the issuance of an order declaring a practice in air transportation or the sale of air transportation to be unfair or deceptive to consumers under the authority of 49 U.S.C.
 41712(a), and when a regulation issued under the authority of section 41712 does not apply to the practice at issue, then the Department shall articulate in the order the basis for concluding that the practice is unfair or deceptive to consumers as defined in this section.

 \(f\) *Formal enforcement proceedings.* When there are reasonable grounds to believe that an airline or ticket agent has violated 49 U.S.C.
 41712, and efforts to settle the matter have failed, the Office of Aviation Consumer Protection may issue a notice instituting an enforcement proceeding before an administrative law judge pursuant to 14 CFR 302.407.
-After the issues have been formulated, if the matter has not been resolv[[Volume 4/B Procedural regulations/0302 Rules of practice in proceedings.md#§302.407   Commencement of enforcement proceeding.|14 CFR 302.407]]adings or otherwise, the parties will receive reasonable written notice of the time and place of the hearing as set forth in 14 CFR 302.415.
+After the issues have been formulated, if the matter has not been resolved through pleadings or otherwise, the parties will receive reasonable written notice of the time and place of the hearing as set forth in 14 CFR 302.415.

 \[85 FR 78717, Dec.
 7, 2020\]

-### §399.80   Unfair and deceptive p[[Volume 4/B Procedural regulations/0302 Rules of practice in proceedings.md#§302.415   Hearing.|14 CFR 302.415]]cket agents.
+### §399.80   Unfair and deceptive practices of ticket agents.

 It is the policy of the Department to regard as an unfair or deceptive practice or unfair method of competition the practices enumerated in paragraphs (a) through (n) of this section by a ticket agent of any size and the practice enumerated in paragraph (s) by a ticket agent that sells air transportation online and is not considered a small business under the Small Business Administration's size standards set forth in 13 CFR 121.201: